West Bay, Dorset: Geography and geology

 West Bay is situated at the mouth of the River Brit on the English Channel coast.
-It is 1.5 mi south of Bridport and 15 mi west-northwest of Weymouth and lies within the Dorset Council administrative area.
+It is 1.5 mi south of Bridport and 15 mi west-northwest of Weymouth and lies within the Dorset unitary authority area.
 The coast at West Bay forms part of the Jurassic Coast, a World Heritage Site which stretches for 96 mi and includes most of the Dorset coastline.
-West Bay also lies within the Dorset Area of Outstanding Natural Beauty.
+West Bay also lies within the Dorset National Landscape.

 West Bay is sited on deposits of river alluvium that indicate a former estuary.
 There are beaches and cliffs on either side of the harbour.
 The beaches were previously of a similar size—in terms of their seaward extent—but now East Beach is considerably larger, due to accumulation of finer sediment.
 East Beach is also designated a Site of Special Scientific Interest, and forms one end of Chesil Beach, a barrier beach which extends southeast for 18 mi toward the Isle of Portland.

 The cliffs to the east of the harbour are composed of Bridport Sand Formation and Inferior Oolite, while immediately to the west they are Frome Clay (Upper Fullers Earth) and Forest Marble.
 The Bridport Sands deposits were laid down in the Toarcian Age toward the end of the Early Jurassic; they are arranged horizontally with clear banding visible alternating between harder and softer material.
 The cliff's distinctive colour is a result of oxidisation of fine pyrite grains, resulting in limonite.
 The Frome Clay and Forest Marble of the West Cliff are younger and were formed in the Bathonian Age of the Middle Jurassic.
 The section of the West Cliff closest to the harbour has been engineered as part of coastal defence management; large protective boulders on the foreshore are backed by a sea wall, promenade and artificial grass-covered slope.

 There are several geological faults in the West Bay area.
 The Eype Mouth Fault, resulting from movement late in the Cimmerian Orogeny (but probably originating in the Jurassic), has a vertical displacement of 200 m and is aligned east-west, emerging on the coast obliquely in West Cliff.
 It is intersected in the Brit Valley by the Mangerton Strike-Slip Fault, a later movement—probably Paleogene or Neogene—which is aligned roughly northeast-southwest.